shawnsoltesz/FirstBankOfSuncoast/README.md

 Savings Deposit: Process a deposit in the amount of $20 and impact the account balance accordingly.

 Savings Withdraw: Process a withdraw in the amount of $4 and impact the account balance accordingly.
+Convert the value to negative for easy of computing balance.

 Savings Balance: use transaction list for withdraw and deposits to track and compute balance when needed.
 Using the two transaction examples above, and assuming the order is 1.) deposit and then 2.) withdraw, the balance should initially display $20 and then $16.

 Checking Deposit: Process a deposit in the amount of $20 and impact the account balance accordingly.

 Checking Withdraw: Process a withdraw in the amount of $4 and impact the account balance accordingly.
+Convert the value to negative for easy of computing balance.

 Checking Balance: use transaction list for withdraw and deposits to track and compute balance when needed.
 Using the two transaction examples above, and assuming the order is 1.) deposit and then 2.) withdraw, the balance should initially display $20 and then $16.

 No negative balance: in the event a withdraw transaction will cause the account balance to go negative, it needs to be declined.
 Therefore logic is needed to check the proposed transaction against the current balance of the specific account - checking or savings, to determine whether it is permissible.
 Example, if checking account has a balance of $16, but a transaction is processing for a $20 withdraw, the transaction should be declined.

+The app will compute balances by examining all the transactions in the history.
+For instance, if a user deposits 10 to their savings, then withdraws 8 from their savings, then deposits 25 to their checking, they have three transactions to consider.
+Compute the checking and saving balance, using the transaction list, when needed.
+In this case, their savings balance is 2 and their checking balance is 25.

 Ongoing transactions - need to keep Checking and Savings transactions separate, but tracked together in the SINGLE list <Transaction>

+D - CREATE _ REMOVE _ UPDATE \* D

 CSV file: the app must track transactions in its memory and upon completing each transaction.
 Have a second command to update CSV based on transactions while app was open.
 Then upon restarting the app, the data should be loaded to allow for instant and real time access to transaction history and account balances.

-D - CREATE _ REMOVE _ UPDATE \* D

-The app will compute balances by examining all the transactions in the history.
-For instance, if a user deposits 10 to their savings, then withdraws 8 from their savings, then deposits 25 to their checking, they have three transactions to consider.
-Compute the checking and saving balance, using the transaction list, when needed.
-In this case, their savings balance is 2 and their checking balance is 25.

 The application should store a history of transactions in a SINGLE List<Transaction>.

 Design the <Transaction> class to support both checking and savings accounts, as well as deposit and withdraw transactions. (like the Blackjack app tracked dealer and player cards in one lists -

-Transaction Flows:

-- Checking Deposit >
-  -- User enters amount >
-  --- Create a transaction entry

-Checking Withdraw >

-- User enters amount >
-- Check balance report for available funds
-  - use LINQ to tally all <AccountT>

-If sufficient funds,

-- deduct transacation amount against
-- create a transaction entry
-- deduct amount from balance

-If denied, cancel transaction

-Savings Deposit >

-- User enters amount >
-  -- Create a transaction entry

-Savings Withdraw >

-- User enters amount >
-  -- Check balance report for available funds

-If approved,

-- create a transaction entry
-- deduct amount from balance

-If denied, cancel transaction

-Transaction Type includes:

-a.
-Checking

-1. Deposit
-2. Withdraw

-If 1 = Transaction Type = Deposit (+)
-string typeCheckingDeposit = Deposit string accountCheckingDeposit = Checking

-If 2 = Transaction Type = Withdraw (-)
-string typeCheckingWithdraw = Withdraw string accountCheckingWithdraw = Checking

-b.
-Savings 4.
-Deposit 5.
-Withdraw

-b.
-Savings

-If 4 = Transaction Type = Deposit (+)
-string typeSavingsDeposit = Deposit string accountSavingsDeposit = Savings

-If 5 = Transaction Type = Withdraw (-)
-string typeSavingsWithdraw = Withdraw string accountSavingsWithdraw = Savings

-2. Account Type [string] - could be a bool, but only T/F options and not suitable for scale
-   a.
-Checking

-   1. Deposit
-   2. Withdraw

-   If 1 = Transaction Type = Deposit (+)
-   string typeCheckingDeposit = Deposit string accountCheckingDeposit = Checking

-   If 2 = Transaction Type = Withdraw (-)
-   string typeCheckingWithdraw = Withdraw string accountCheckingWithdraw = Checking

-b.
-Savings 4.
-Deposit 5.
-Withdraw

-b.
-Savings

-If 4 = Transaction Type = Deposit (+)
-string typeSavingsDeposit = Deposit string accountSavingsDeposit = Savings

-If 5 = Transaction Type = Withdraw (-)
-string typeSavingsWithdraw = Withdraw string accountSavingsWithdraw = Savings

-3. Date [double]
+3. Date [Date]

-   double date = {Date}
+   Date = DateTime.Now

 4. Amount [integer]